 Also see: NES Classic review

-How much will Zelda Breath of the Wild cost in the UK?
+How much does Zelda Breath of the Wild cost in the UK?

 There are several order options for The Legend of Zelda: Breath of the Wild in the UK.